I Don’t Know What Happened.pdf

 Repeat these 2 rounds 11 times.

-Purl Round: purl across both needles
+Purl Round: purl atshirtrug6cross both needles

 Increase Round: On first needle, knit until 1 stitch before marker, kf&b, sm, kf&b, knit until 1 stitch before marker, kf&b, sm, kf&b, knit to end of needle.
 On second needle, knit until 1 stitch before marker, kf&b, sm, kf&b, knit until 1 stitch before marker, kf&b, sm, kf&b, knit to end of needle.